Daiech/Actarium/docs/INSTALL.md

 5) Create the required folders:
 These folders need to be created manually

+On a terminal type: /Actarium$ `mkdir media media/pdf media/orgs_img media/lastMinutes`

+You'll have the following folders:

 	/media
 	/media/pdf
 	/media/orgs_img
 	/media/lastMinutes

-On a terminal type: /Actarium$ `mkdir media media/pdf media/orgs_img media/lastMinutes`

 6) Sync the Data Base: `python manage.py syncdb`
 This will create the initial data for de db